 This deep and varied experience across the private, not-for-profit and government sectors has formed Alan’s detailed understanding of challenges and opportunities, imperatives and constraints which define the outlook for all players in the sector.

 Alan is a keen sailor and paddler and serves in voluntary roles as Vice Commodore at the Hawkesbury Ku-Ring-Gai Sailing Club, and member of the NSW Regional Advisory Committee for Australian Sailing.

 A collaborative problem-solver by nature, Alan has set up Estuary Partners to drive better outcomes on, in, and around our waterways.

 David has a combined Honours degree in Business Administration and Computer Science and trained as a Systems Analyst and Software Designer before establishing estate-management specialist Landmark Systems in the UK in 1987.

 In 2003 he moved to Australia and formed Palient P/L – the software design and development business behind the game-changing Marina Focus system which was deployed at over 50 Australian marinas.

-Over the past 15 years David has gained enormous insight into marina and boatyard operations and is excited to lead the roll-out of Harbour Assist in Australasia.
+Over the past 15 years David has gained enormous insight into marina and boatyard operations and is excited to support marine businesses to develop and deliver their technology strategy

 Tony & Sally Griffin